 During the peak of summer, the interior of your car can heat up to dangerous temperatures, which can make you feel particularly uncomfortable while driving and make this otherwise beautiful season downright unpleasant.
 When exposed to sunlight for a prolonged period of time, your car can become incredibly hot and for those who don’t enjoy intense heat, it can make them feel like they are being roasted alive.

 Here are our top tips for how to keep your car cool this summer:

 Where possible, park in a shady area.
-If you’re going somewhere for a long period of time, it maybe worth parking your car in the shade and walking a little bit further to your destination.
+If you’re going somewhere for a long period of time, it may be worth parking your car in the shade and walking a little bit further to your destination.

-To keep your car seats cool, throw blankets over them, especially if your seats are made of leather of vinyl.
+To keep your car seats cool, throw blankets over them, especially if your seats are made of leather or vinyl.
 When you return to your car, your seats will be cool and they will make your car feel much more pleasant on hot summer days.

-Ensure that you have a comfortable seat while driving during the summer with a seat cooling cushion that provides a soothing, cooling and revitalising experience.
+Ensure that you have a comfortable seat while driving during the summer with a seat cooling cushion that provides a soothing, cooling, and revitalising experience.

-Do not roll the windows all the way down, leave them slightly cracked and check to be sure that you can’t fit your arm through the crack in your window.
+Do not roll the windows all the way down, leave them slightly cracked, and check to be sure that you can’t fit your arm through the crack in your window.
 By leaving just a small crack in your car will help to promote ventilation, which will keep air flowing through your car and keep your car cool.